 However, scientists now believe that one-third of the total number of species of bacteria may be common to most people.
 This opens up the possibility for ‘mapping’ the microbial population and looking for anomalies present in different diseases and health conditions.

 It's clear to see that our microbiome plays an enormous role in overall health, and we hope this article has helped you to understand this fascinating system a little bit better.

 You can start with these 3 steps:

-For 10 great tips on looking after your gut microbiome, check out our Gut Health Checklist.
+If you want to know more about how to keep your gut healthy, here's a further 10 great tips on looking after your gut microbiome, check out our Gut Health Checklist.